cockroachdb/docs/v23.1/architecture/transaction-layer.md

 #### Reading

-If the transaction has not been aborted, the transaction layer begins executing read operations.
-If a read only encounters standard MVCC values, everything is fine.
-However, if it encounters any write intents, the operation must be resolved as a [transaction conflict](#transaction-conflicts).
+If the transaction has not been aborted, the transaction layer begins executing reads.
+If a read-only request encounters standard MVCC values, everything is fine.
+However, if it encounters any write intents, the request must be resolved as a [transaction conflict](#transaction-conflicts).

 CockroachDB provides the following types of reads:

-- Strongly-consistent (aka "non-stale") reads: These are the default and most common type of read.
+- Strongly consistent (aka "non-stale") reads: These are the default and most common type of read.
 These reads go through the [leaseholder](replication-layer.html#leases) and see all writes performed by writers that committed before the reading transaction started.
 They always return data that is correct and up-to-date.
-- Stale reads: These are useful in situations where you can afford to read data that is slightly stale in exchange for faster reads.
+- Stale follower reads: These are useful in situations where you can afford to read data that is slightly stale in exchange for faster reads.
 They can only be used in read-only transactions that use the [`AS OF SYSTEM TIME`](../as-of-system-time.html) clause.
 They do not need to go through the leaseholder, since they ensure consistency by reading from a local replica at a timestamp that is never higher than the [closed timestamp](#closed-timestamps).
-For more information about how to use stale reads from SQL, see [Follower Reads](../follower-reads.html).
+For more information about how to use stale follower reads from SQL, see [Follower Reads](../follower-reads.html).

 ### Commits (phase 2)

-CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it restarts the transaction.
+CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it throws an error to the client.

-In the common case, it sets the transaction record's state to `STAGING`, and checks the transaction's pending write intents to see if they have succeeded (i.e., been replicated across the cluster).
+If the state is not `ABORTED`, it sets the transaction record's state to `STAGING`, and checks the transaction's pending write intents to see if they have succeeded (i.e., been replicated across the cluster).

 If the transaction passes these checks, CockroachDB responds with the transaction's success to the client, and moves on to the cleanup phase.
-At this point, the transaction is committed, and the client is free to begin sending more requests to the cluster.
+At this point, the transaction is committed, and the client is free to begin sending more transaction requests to the cluster.

 For a more detailed tutorial of the commit protocol, see [Parallel Commits](#parallel-commits).

 ### Cleanup (asynchronous phase 3)

 After the transaction has been committed, it should be marked as such, and all of the write intents should be resolved.
-To do this, the coordinating node––which kept a track of all of the keys it wrote––reaches out and:
+To do this, the coordinating node—which kept a track of all of the keys it wrote—reaches out and:

 - Moves the state of the transaction record from `STAGING` to `COMMITTED`.
 - Resolves the transaction's write intents to MVCC values by removing the element that points it to the transaction record.
 - Deletes the write intents.

 This is simply an optimization, though.
-If operations in the future encounter write intents, they always check their transaction records––any operation can resolve or remove write intents by checking the transaction record's status.
+If requests in the future encounter write intents, they always check their transaction records—any request can resolve or remove write intents by checking the transaction record's status.

 ### Interactions with other layers

 In relationship to other layers in CockroachDB, the transaction layer:

-- Receives KV operations from the SQL layer.
+- Receives low-level KV operations as requests from the SQL layer.
-- Controls the flow of KV operations sent to the distribution layer.
+- Controls the flow of KV requests sent to the distribution layer.

 ## Technical details and components